Children of the Corn: Genesis

-Children of the Corn: Genesis is a 2011 American supernatural slasher film written and directed by Joel Soisson.
-It is the ninth installment of the Children of the Corn series.
-The film was released directly to DVD in 2011 through Dimension Films' Extreme label.
+Children of the Corn: Genesis is a 2011 American supernatural slasher film written, produced and directed by Joel Soisson.
+It is the eighth installment of the Children of the Corn film series.
+The film stars Kelen Coleman, Tim Rock and Billy Drago.

+Genesis was released directly to DVD in 2011 through Dimension Films' Extreme label.

 The film was followed by its sequel Children of the Corn: Runaway in 2018.